akrenner/NOAA-LCI/Manual.md

 ---

+[//]: compile this markdown document to html by issuing:

 ## Kachhemak Bay Ecological Sampling Protocols

 NOAA's Kasitsna Bay Lab, in collaboration with the Kachemak Bay Estuarine Research Reserve, has been